 30,000 years ago, our Neanderthal ancestors had large jaws and full sets of teeth including wisdom teeth to cope with a very different diet and lifestyle.
 Nowadays we have evolved flatter facial profiles, so the last molar teeth tend to get crowded at the back of our smaller jaws, hence why some of us have problems with our wisdom teeth.

 Get a group of young adults together and say “what about wisdom teeth?” – one person will say “I nearly died!”… someone else will say “I don’t know what all the fuss was about”.
-In the field of wisdom teeth care we offer expertise in:
+In the field of wisdom teeth care Dr John Barton has many years of experience and expertise in:

 - Assessment of the tooth space requirement, we inform you whether the teeth’s arrival are going to be easy or difficult and explain strategies to deal with the situation.